deartc/VerizonAWS/README.md

 Status of project and future steps:

-Defining the question:  What  makes these customers more likely to not renew their service and to identify the patterns and then recommend  a marketing campaign?
+Defining the question:  What  makes these customers more likely to not renew their service?
+Identify the patterns and then recommend  a marketing campaign.

 Collecting the data:      The Verizon data was found and dataset included in Github repository.